tomdee/calico-docker-prototype/L2RoutedPrototype.md

 3. Edit the IP addresses for the servers.
 These need to change in various places.
     + `felix.txt` at the root of the repository, which must have both IP addresses and hostnames (without qualification - up to the first dot) modified.
     + The Dockerfiles under the directories `felix` and `bird`.
-    + The bird configuration assumes that your container addresses are in the `192.168.0.0/16` range; if they aren't, you'll need to edit `bird.conf`.
+    + The BIRD configuration assumes that your container addresses are in the `192.168.0.0/16` range; if they aren't, you'll need to edit `bird.conf`.

 4. Build the four docker images, by executing the commands below.
 The fourth image is just a utility image that contains tools such as `wget`, `telnet` and `traceroute` - making testing connectivity easier - while the others contain real useful function.